OccupyWallStreet/nycga2/wp-content/plugins/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==

+= 1.7.1 =
+* Refactors the process that adds members to group blog, to improve performance with large groups
+* Fixes bug that caused blog post activity to be posted to the incorrect group on some setups

 = 1.7 =
 * Allows group admins to specify blog address and title at the time of creation